What is the position of the OPC regarding the use of grape juice in administering the sacrament of the Lord’s Supper?

 In Matthew 26:29 and Mark 14:25, our Lord refers to the sacramental cup as “the fruit of the vine.”
 That could be understood as allowing the use of either fresh grape juice or fermented wine, but, to my knowledge, the matter has never come before any General Assembly.
 Apparently the choice is left to sessional decision.

 As to why the predominant practice is on the side of grape juice, I can only suggest that tradition is the reason.

 Can a biblical case be made for the exclusive use of wine as we know it today?
 I doubt that it can be sustained.
-"Gleucos" appears but once in the NT.
-That is not strong enough to justify a clear distinction between "oinos" as uniformly fermented grape juice and "gleucos" as fresh or sweet wine.
+Gleukos appears but once in the NT.
+That is not strong enough to justify a clear distinction between oinos as uniformly fermented grape juice and gleukos as fresh or sweet wine.

 I hope that answers your question, but feel free to write again if you have further questions.

 "Questions and Answers" is a weekly feature of the OPC website.
 The answers come from individual ministers in the Orthodox Presbyterian Church expressing their own convictions and do not necessarily represent an "official" position of the Church, especially in areas where the Standards of the Church (the Scriptures and the Westminster Confession of Faith and Catechisms) are silent.